nimiq/core-rs-albatross/README.md

 nimiq-client -c path/to/client.toml
 ```

-Take a look at [`client/client.example.toml`](client/client.example.toml) for all the configuration options.
+Take a look at the [`client.example.toml`](lib/src/config/config_file/client.example.toml) for all the configuration options.

 ## Contributing